 Being able to pay for attending college is no easy task.
 Located in the Seay Building, the Office of Financial Aid offers assistance to you and your parents to ensure that you have the financial resources to focus on your education.

 This program is offered through the collaborative effort of the Equine Studies and Science departments of Centenary University.
 Completion of this major will satisfy the stringent requirements of most accredited veterinary schools in the US, Canada, and abroad.
 Each student is responsible for determining additional courses required by each specific veterinary program.
 This program is also ideal for students looking to pursue graduate degrees in any aspect of Animal Health.
 While this curriculum focuses on using the horse as an animal model, the fundamental principles and practical skills taught in this major provides an excellent foundation for individuals interested in other animal species and students may choose between similar small animal or equine tracks within the major.
-Potential animal science careers include, but are not limited to, nutrition, physiology, technology, biomedical research, and the pharmaceutical industry.
+Potential animal science careers include:

 This major is designed for the academically motivated student who is capable of maintaining a 16-credit semester course load over a four‐year period.
 Riding is not required for this major but is optional if time, space, and resources permit.
 All of the riding requirements and protocols can be found within the Equine Studies Department majors.